 - Working with Pam has been great.
-She positively AFFECTS whatever group she works with.
+She positively affects whatever group she works with.

 - It has been so rainy the past few weeks.
-It’s starting to AFFECT my mood.
+It’s starting to affect my mood.

-- John had some trouble this morning, but it didn’t AFFECT his work.
+- John had some trouble this morning, but it didn’t affect his work.

 The word “effect” is usually used as a noun.
 In most cases, it shows the result of something that has occurred.
 So when something “affects” something else, the result is an “effect.”
 Let’s take a look:

-- Her efforts to improve the community are really having a positive EFFECT.
+- Her efforts to improve the community are really having a positive effect.

-- My project didn’t have the EFFECT I was looking for, but it’s still not bad.
+- My project didn’t have the effect I was looking for, but it’s still not bad.

-- The EFFECTS of regular exercise are great for the body.
+- The effects of regular exercise are great for the body.

 There are also a few more points to address.
 While we can “effective” as an adjective to describe something, we wouldn’t say something is “affective.”
 “Effective” means that something works well or that it has the desired “effect.”
 “Affective” is a word usually associated with psychology.
 This refers to mental states, moods, or conditions.

-So let’s look at some more examples and see which ones use affect vs effect the correct way taking climate change as an example:
+So let’s look at some more examples and see which ones use affect vs. effect the correct way taking climate change as an example:

 So, how did it go?
 Do you know the answer?
-Numbers 1 and 2 used these words the wrong way.
-Numbers 3 and 4 used them the right way.

 Numbers 1 and 2 should be “effects” and “effective.”
 For number 1, we use “effects” because it is something that has already happened (the result).
 For number 2, we should use “effective” because the focus of the sentence is more about reaching the desired goal and doesn’t really deal with psychology, state of mind, or someone’s mood.

-Difference between Effect vs Affect | Infographic
+Affect or Effect | Infographic